4 – Paperwork, record keeping and digital reporting

 Things to keep

-If you’re paid PAYE it’s a good idea to hold on to the following bits of paper:
+If you’re paid PAYE it’s a good idea to hold on to the following information:

 • pay slips